A Helmsman is a very important member of the bridge team.

 There are even instances where the captain anchored the ship for six hours after shifting to so many terminals.
 He allowed his crew to sleep before proceeding to the next berth.

-7. Becoming a Lookout while steering
+7. Becoming the Lookout while steering

 When you are the helmsman steering the vessel, your main job is to correctly execute the given commands and duly maintain them.